juntao/arenztopia/content/Living.md

 Hfyfiyzm ($$$) is a neighborhood of mansions.
 There are many different styles of houses Including Rustic Country, modern, and classic.
 All the houses do have the same basics.
 7 bedrooms, 5 baths, a pool, 2 dining rooms, 2 kitchens, and a deck in the backyard.
 The houses have an outstanding 9000 square feet.
 These houses sell for about  600k Arenzos.
 The owner of Hfyfiyzm Inc as well as the real estate manager of this neighborhood, made a comment "The houses have to be expensive cause of the cost to make them, but the normal Arenztopian should be able to buy it."
 There are private schools as well as public schools nearby.
 There is also a large park nearby.
 Visit their website at [H.com](Theh.com)

+OlbGardenHeights ($$) is a neighborhood located in Olb City right outside of downtown